-A weekly meeting of accompanying majors which will explore accompanying and vocal and instrumental coaching techniques, emphasizing the interaction between partners and the musical style and performance problems in a wide range of instrumental and vocal repertory.
-(Open to accompanying majors or by invitation of instructor)
+A weekly meeting of ollaborative piano majors which will explore accompanying and vocal and instrumental coaching techniques, emphasizing the interaction between partners and the musical style and performance problems in a wide range of instrumental and vocal repertory.
+(Open to collaborative piano majors or by invitation of instructor)

-AC2031-2032, AC2041-2042 Accompanying Practicum
+AC2031-2032, AC2041-2042 Collaborative Piano Practicum

-1 credit per semester Accompanying Faculty
+I credit per semester Accompanying Faculty

 The opportunity for hands-on learning in vocal and instrumental studios on a weekly basis, investigating the relationship of other performers' techniques to one's own accompanying facility and repertory.
 Special assignments to opera projects and master classes.
-(Open to accompanying majors only)
+(Open to collaborative piano majors only)